P4SSER8Y/UR_ws/README.md

 + 2018-06-22
     - add elbow_only presentation
     - use CLion as IDE
+    - add auto install script for driver of MCC DAQ

 + 2018-06-15
     - add startup script for ursim installation & simulation